chrisrichardson/git-novice/_episodes/04-changes.md

 > ## Choosing a Commit Message
 >
 > Which of the following commit messages would be most appropriate for the
-> last commit made to `mars.txt`?
+> last commit made to `margherita.md`?
 >
 > 1. "Changes"
-> 2. "Added line 'But the Mummy will appreciate the lack of humidity' to mars.txt"
+> 2. "Added line 'Chill glass, add ice, lime juice, triple sec and tequila' to margherita.md"
-> 3. "Discuss effects of Mars' climate on the Mummy"
+> 3. "Add method for making margherita"
 >
 > > ## Solution
 > > Answer 1 is not descriptive enough,